Can I kill mold with bleach?

 properly performed, it is highly recommended that appropriate documentation of the remediation process be kept by

-• Control of mold before it spreads further.
+project management - Control of mold before it spreads further.
 Eliminating mold at the source of contamination is essential.
 Once mold

-• Oversee the proper physical removal of the mold.
+spores spread through the air, it will be much more difficult to capture. - Oversee the proper physical removal of the mold.
 The mold must be physically removed from the structure.
 Attempts to

 isolate mold or remove signs of mold on the surface are not adequate.
-Note that bleach alone cannot kill mold.
+Note that bleach alone cannot kill mold. - Ensure that moisture is controlled to limit future contamination or recontamination.
+Mold growth is virtually inevitable

 if moisture is not controlled.
 Moisture problems must be identified, located and corrected or controlled as soon as